-...most models of export performance have been developed from the (informed) minds of academicians, and [...] they have not, for the most part, been developed with the contributions of the practitioners in the beginning stages.
+regardless of their applicability to the specific research design."
+More recently, Carneiro et al. (2016, p.
+410) argued that most models of export performance have been developed from the (informed) minds of academicians, and...they have not, for the most part, been developed with the contributions of the practitioners in the beginning stages.

-Export performance studies tend to include two implicit assumptions, which we argue are not fully aligned with what happens in practice.
-First, it is widely assumed that exporting firms have homogenous goals, and that they use the same benchmarks and indicators to evaluate their export performance.
+Export performance studies tend to include two implicit assumptions, which we argue are not fully aligned with practice.
+First, it is widely assumed that exporting firms have homogeneous goals and that they use the same benchmarks and indicators to evaluate their export performance.
 Under this assumption, export performance can be evaluated against predefined and uniform criteria.
-Second, the criteria that are selected by the researcher are assumed to be relevant and appropriate for the respondent firm.
-However, several studies (e.g., Carneiro et al., 2016; Cavusgil and Zou, 1994; Diamantopoulos and Kakkos, 2007; Gerschewski and Xiao, 2015; Madsen, 1998) have questioned the validity of these assumptions.
+Second, the criteria that researchers select are assumed to be relevant and appropriate for the respondent firm.
+However, several studies (e.g., Carneiro et al. 2016; Cavusgil and Zou 1994; Diamantopoulos and Kakkos 2007; Gerschewski and Xiao 2015; Madsen 1998) have questioned the validity of these assumptions.
 In their review of the organizational performance literature, Richard et al. (2009, p.
-725) concluded: "We are making a quantum leap of faith in assuming that our measures relate to what the firm is seeking to achieve".
+725) concluded, "We are making a quantum leap of faith in assuming that our measures relate to what the firm is seeking to achieve."
 In a similar vein, Richard et al. (2009, p.
-722) noted: "We may not be measuring the performance to which managers are managing".
+722) noted, "We may not be measuring the performance to which managers are managing."

-There is ample evidence that firms vary substantially, in terms of their exporting goals and the criteria and benchmarks that they employ for evaluating export performance (Diamantopoulos and Kakkos, 2007; Madsen, 1998).
-Reijonen and Komppula (2007) suggested that goals should shape the measures of success, on the basis that goals drive managerial attention and decision-making, and can influence individuals' assessment of performance.
+There is ample evidence that firms vary substantially, in terms of their exporting goals and the criteria and benchmarks that they employ for evaluating export performance (Diamantopoulos and Kakkos 2007; Madsen 1998).
+Reijonen and Komppula (2007) suggested that goals should shape the measures of success, on the basis that goals drive managerial attention and decision making and can influence individuals' assessment of performance.
 As Beaver (2002, p.
-98) maintained: "Perhaps the best and most accurate way to judge success is to ask whether the particular goals of the enterprise have been achieved".
+98) maintained, "Perhaps the best and most accurate way to judge success is to ask whether the particular goals of the enterprise have been achieved."
 In addition to exporting goals, performance indicators and benchmarks can also vary from one firm to another.
-Diamantopoulos and Kakkos (2007) argued that export performance needs to be measured with regard to differentially-weighted goals, and based on the specific benchmarks that managers consider in their export operations.
-Incorporating managerial perspective is particularly important when considering SMEs, which are typically characterized by highly-centralized and individualized leadership (Sadeghi et al., 2018).
+Diamantopoulos and Kakkos (2007) argued that export performance needs to be measured with regard to differentially weighted goals and based on the specific benchmarks that managers consider in their export operations.
+Incorporating managerial perspective is particularly important when considering SMEs, which are typically characterized by highly centralized and individualized leadership (Sadeghi, Rose, and Chetty 2018).

 An additional challenge in measuring export performance arises from its inherently paradoxical nature.
 Often, there are potential incompatibilities and trade-offs among different exporting goals, and an improvement in one indicator may come at the cost of another.
 For instance, if a firm's strategy for a particular market is to gain a foothold and increase market share, strong financial results may not be realized immediately.
-This issue is especially salient for SMEs, which operate under stronger resource constraints and are subject to more buffeting by external forces, relative to large firms; this creates the potential for more frequent reassessment of realistic performance goals.
-What SME managers, especially in young firms, view as satisfactory performance may not appear to be very strong based on standardized measures.
+This issue is especially salient for SMEs, which operate under stronger resource constraints and are subject to more buffeting by external forces relative to large firms; this creates the potential for more frequent reassessment of realistic performance goals.
+What SME managers, especially in young firms, view as satisfactory performance may not appear to be very strong by standardized measures.